 Failure to comply may result in a $500 fine per day.
 Please find more information below, including the list of lower-risk states, exemptions, business guidance and other details.

 Travelers from COVID-19 lower-risk States are not required to fill out the Massachusetts Traveler Form and do not need to quarantine.
-States are included on the list based on meeting two criteria: average daily cases per 100K below 6 AND positive test rate below 5%, both measured as a 7-day rolling average.
-These states currently include Massachusetts, New Jersey, New York, Connecticut, Maine, Rhode Island, Vermont, New Hampshire, and Hawaii.
+These states currently include Colorado, Connecticut, Maine, New Jersey, New Mexico, New Hampshire, New York, Oregon, Vermont, and Washington.

-Lodging operators are required to inform guests both at the time a reservation is made and at check-in of the Commonwealth’s current travel order and the guests’ obligation to quarantine for fourteen days after arrival or until they receive a negative COVID test result, unless they meet certain limited exceptions.
-Lodging operators are encouraged to post signage on their websites and at check-in with information about requirements for out-of-state travelers.
+Lodging operators are required to inform guests both at the time a reservation is made and at check-in of the Commonwealth’s current travel order and the guests’ obligation to quarantine for 14 days after arrival or until they receive a negative COVID test result, unless they meet certain limited exceptions.

 Please note that this timeline may be updated by statewide or local public health advisories and all openings are at the discretion of the business.

 We anticipate all businesses will have modified operations.
 Visitors may be expected to adhere to the following rules:

 We are cautiously optimistic that October will be a fun celebration of fall and Halloween in Salem, and we are prepared to make modifications to ensure the safety of residents, employees, and visitors.

 We look forward to seeing you soon!